 Music at Marlborough House plays an integral part in school life and the emphasis is very much on having fun whilst learning.
-Every child is encouraged to take pleasure in, and develop their appreciation of a variety of musical genres through performing, composing, listening and appraising and all musical opportunities we offer are tailored to suit all abilities.
+Every child is encouraged to develop their enjoyment and appreciation of a variety of musical genres, through performing, composing and listening.
+The musical opportunities we offer are tailored to suit all abilities.

-Informal Concerts are held each half of term and larger scale events such as our Christmas and Summer Concerts and year group musicals and productions enable the children to think big and delight our audiences of parents and friends.
-The children also perform outside of school, putting on concerts at local Churches, the Wealden Fair and at the Cottage Hospital.
-Opportunities to compete in music festivals and national events are wonderful opportunities for particularly gifted children to access wider circles of passionate musicians.
+Informal Concerts are held each half of term and larger scale events such as our Christmas and Summer Concerts, musicals and productions, enable the children to work together and delight our audiences of family and friends.
+The children also perform in the community, at local Churches, Restaurants, the Wealden Fair and the Cottage Hospital.
+We like to take part in charity events too, such as The Barnardo’s Young Supporters Concert or The WellChild Awards, and embrace opportunities to compete in music festivals and national competitions.

-Many pupils take part in the choir and learn musical instruments; each year a considerable number of pupils achieve distinction and merit awards in instrumental music examinationsisi report june 2015
+Many pupils take part in the choir and learn musical instruments; each year a considerable number of pupils achieve distinction and merit awards in instrumental music examinations

-In music we encourage everyone to participate.
-The children enjoy making music themselves but they also learn to assess and appreciate other music, whether it is that of a classmate or accomplished professional.
-Exceptionally gifted children are given extra support and guidance, as are those who need help in recognising their skills and to steadily improve them.
+In Music we encourage everyone to participate.
+The children enjoy music making themselves but they also learn to assess and appreciate other music, whether it is that of a classmate or an accomplished professional.
+Gifted musicians are given extra support and guidance, as are those who need help in recognising their skills and steadily improving them.

 In the Prep School singing is at the heart of class lessons as well as developing knowledge of music theory and the musical elements (e.g. structure, dynamics, timbre, tempo and texture).
 Composers, orchestral instruments, world music and the history of western music are introduced as topics.